 In effect, to qualify the lead, you must go through all the steps that could potentially disqualify the lead.
 This is only achievable through the use of effective communication – converse with your potential customer, listen to them rather than simply talking at them, take the time to get to know them and their ultimate requirements.
 Only then can you be sure that you’re dealing with a genuine sales prospect.

 To truly pre-qualify your prospects is an art-form, and we hope you found our tips on how to pre-qualify your prospects useful.
-If you would like to outsource sales lead generation, learn more about how we can assist with outsourced telemarketing services or are just looking for some virtual sales support – feel free to call us on 0800 994 9016 or ask for a free consultation.
+If you would like to learn more about how we can assist with our virtual assistant telemarketing services, how you could benefit from the support of a virtual appointment setting assistant or are just looking for some virtual assistant sales support – feel free to call us on 0800 994 9016 or use our contact form in the menu above.